St. Carlo Acutis

 Cyprian and Felix were bishops who stood at the head of 5,000 people who were driven into the desert because they were Christian.

 Cyprian and Felix led communities in northern Africa in the fifth-century Church.
-When the area came under the power of the Vandals, the foreign king persecuted Christians by exiling them into a prison in the Libyan desert.
+When the area came under the power of the Vandals, the foreign king persecuted Christians by exiling them to a prison in the Libyan desert.
 They were tortured on their way, and many died during the journey.

 The Vandal king finally decided to have them killed by being led out into the wilderness.
 The Christians emerged from the prison singing psalms together.
 Felix was very old and disabled, and it was suggested that he could be left alone to die, but the king ordered him to be taken out on a donkey.
 Stones were thrown at the Christians, and those who fell behind were pricked with spears to urge them forward until they died of exhaustion and exposure.